-- To be sold on the prescription of a registered medical practitioner only. - Store below 30°C. - Protect from sunlight and heat. - Keep all medicines out of sight and reach of children.
+- To be sold on the prescription of a registered medical practitioner only. - Store below 30°C.Protect from sunlight and heat. - Keep all medicines out of sight and reach of children. - Do not freeze. - Injection should not be used if container is leaking, solution is cloudy - or it contains un-dissolved particle(s).